-To ensure that coverage remains intact while outside Newfoundland and Labrador, an Out-of-Province Coverage Certificate should be obtained from Medical Care Plan (MCP).
-This provides a maximum of twelve months' out-of-province coverage to eligible beneficiaries, with the following qualifications:
+If leaving the province for more than 30 days, an Out-of-Province Coverage Certificate should be obtained from MCP in order to ensure that coverage remains intact while outside Newfoundland and Labrador.
+An Out-of-Province Coverage Certificate provides a maximum of twelve months' out-of-province coverage to eligible beneficiaries, with the following qualifications:

 Insured medical services obtained in other provinces and territories are payable at the rates established by the medical care plan in those jurisdictions.
 This means that, with some exceptions which are outlined below, you will not have to pay for any portion of the physician's charges for insured medical services.